Skyscanner/backpack-react-native/UNRELEASED.md

   - Replaced `charmeleon` icon with new `charizard` icon.
 To upgrade, replace your references to `charmeleon` with `charizard`.
   - Upgraded `fire` dependency to `3.0.0`.

-- react-native-bpk-component-button:
-  - Aligned iOS secondary and destructive buttons to iOS native buttons.
-  - Tweaked the theming props for border radius.
-See *Theme props* section of https://backpack.github.io/components/button/?platform=native.

 **Added:**

 - `bpk-component-infinity-gauntlet`:
   - New `timeStone` prop for controlling time.
 See &lt;link to docs site&gt;.

-- `react-native-bpk-component-dialog`:
-  - New implementation of the Dialog component in React Native (JS).

 **Fixed:**